baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/user/contouring.md

     ![select master volume](assets/contouring_selectvolume.png)

-    Once the master volume is selected a label map volume is created with the same master name and a suffix '-bainesquizlabel' to hold the contours created.
+    Once the master volume is selected a label map volume is created with the same master name and a suffix '-quizlabel' to hold the contours created.

 1. Open the collapsible section labelled 'Edit Selected Label Map'